Disability Scenarios

 - A classmate may need to be located who will be willing to share notes

-- The instructor may be willing to make a copy of his/her lecture notes
+- The instructor may be willing to make a copy of their lecture notes

 - A tape recorder may be used to record the lecture